dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/solver_nl_properties.rst

 ========================

-Maximum number of initialized states\ [#]_, :meth:`~dwave.optimization.model.States.size`, accepted by the solver.
+Maximum number of initialized states\ [#]_, :meth:`~dwave.optimization.states.States.size`, accepted by the solver.

 .. [#]
     Submitted models can include states, typically to provide initial